Temporal Locality in Online Algorithms: Automated Algorithm Synthesis

 \subsubsection{On the Synthesis of Randomized Algorithms}

-We note that we can extend our approach to the synthesis of randomized algorithms as well.
-Here, the synthesis bounds the \emph{expected} competitive ratio of the algorithm against an oblivious randomized adversary.
-We consider the synthesis for randomized \emph{behavioral} algorithms (cf.~Section~\ref{sec:random}).
+We note that we can extend our approach to the synthesis of randomized algorithms (see Section~\ref{sec:random}).
+The synthesis bounds the \emph{expected} competitive ratio of the algorithm against an oblivious randomized adversary.
+Following the distinction discussed in Section~\ref{sec:random}, we consider the synthesis for randomized \emph{behavioral} algorithms (cf.~Section~\ref{sec:random}).
 Synthesis of \emph{mixed} algorithms would correspond to finding a good probability distribution over the finite set of algorithms, but we restrict our attention to the behavioral algorithms.

 In the case of deterministic algorithms, we considered maps $A \colon \{0,1\}^T \to \{0,1\}$.
 Now we consider maps $A \colon \{0,1\}^T \to [0,1]$, where $A(\vec a)$ gives the \emph{probability} that $A$ outputs~1 upon seeing the sequence $\vec a \in X^T$ of last $T$ inputs.
 Thus,